By Eric Vandenbroeck and co-workers

 Of graver and more

-communities and identities from centers of power and knowledge production.
-The
+identities from centers of power and knowledge production.
+The nullification of

-nullification of religion aims to severely restrict access to the critical
+religion aims to severely restrict access to the critical analysis of religion

-analysis of religion at the very historical moment when peoples formerly only
+at the very historical moment when peoples formerly only represented by religious

-whatever the concept’s genealogy, has, in fact, evolved as a category of
+concept’s genealogy, has, in fact, evolved as a category of cross-cultural

-cross-cultural comparison invoked by insiders to non-Christian religious
+comparison invoked by insiders to non-Christian religious traditions.
+This

-traditions.
-This comparative undertaking now cuts a number of ways, in the
+comparative undertaking now cuts a number of ways, in

 others that might prompt some to terrorist violence, in the peaceful resistance